databrary/datavyu_qa/.github/ISSUE_TEMPLATE/controller-test.md

 - [ ] Open new instance of Datavyu.
 - [ ] On the Controller window, click Add Data.
-- [ ] Choose video file to open.
-- [ ] On success a new video player window should open up.
+- [ ] Choose video file to open, On success a new video player window should open up.
-- [ ] Test adding multiple videos to the same Controller window.
-Check to make sure the tracks area of the Controller window is properly populated with each stream.
+- [ ] Test adding multiple videos to the same Controller window, **Check to make sure the tracks area of the Controller window is properly populated with each stream**.

+Note: If there is multiple Video Plugins, repeat steps from 2 to 4 with each plugin.

 #### Playback functions
-Test the following playback functions using the appropriate hotkeys.
+Test the following playback functions using the appropriate hotkeys or Video Controller buttons.
 1. Play
    - [ ] Controller state moves to 1x forward playback, regardless of current speed/state.
    - [ ] Playback is smooth without visible jittering or jumping.
 Ensure this is the case for long durations of continuous playback (e.g., 30s, 60s).